 The Origins of the Constitutional Judiciary

-All modern constitutions which originated at the end of the 18th and the beginning of the 19th century contained, to a varying degree and in various forms, two basic principles – the principle of the sovereignty of the people and the principle of the separation of powers into the legislative, executive and judicial powers.
-With the prevailing conception of a constitution as a social contract, binding on everyone in the state, there was no dispute over the fact that each such contract presupposed not only agreement at its inception, but also contained within itself the seeds of future conflicts.
-Therefore it was essential for there to be some body which was authorized to deal with such disputes and decide them with finality.
+All modern constitutions which originated at the end of the 18th and the beginning of the 19th century contained, to a varying degree and in various forms, two basic principles – the principle of popular sovereignty and the principle of separation of powers into the legislative, executive and judicial branches of government.
+With the prevailing conception of constitution as a social contract, binding on everyone in state, there was no dispute over the fact that each such contract presupposed not only an agreement at its inception, but also a possible conflict.
+Therefore it was essential for there to be some body authorized to deal with such disputes and decide them definitively.

-The judiciary, which is, in terms of power, relatively the weakest of the three existing powers and which is not capable, through the instruments of power, of usurping authority, was thus considered the most competent to serve as an intermediary between the citizen and the legislature.
-The conviction that discord between the judiciary and the legislative power can never be so extensive as to seriously threaten the whole political system also lead to the view that it is indeed the judiciary which should act as a brake upon the legislature.
+The judiciary which is, in terms of power, relatively weak in comparison with the other two branches of government, is not capable, through the instruments of power, of usurping authority.
+Thus it was considered the most competent to serve as an intermediary between the citizen and the legislature.
+The conviction that a discord between the judiciary and the legislative power can never be so extensive as to seriously threaten the whole political system also lead to the view that it is indeed the judiciary which should act as a brake upon the legislature.
 The classical model of a general or diffuse constitutional judiciary arose upon these principles, that is, that the protection of constitutionalism is carried out by all courts in the judiciary, above all, however, by the U.S. Supreme Court.

 The Constitutional Judiciary in Europe

-The European tradition of constitutional judiciary developed chiefly after the Second World War, as a natural reaction against the brutal trampling, by Nazi and fascist dictatorships, upon the system of values and democratic principles.
-The constitutional judiciary in the Czech Republic is also based upon the same principles and upon similar historical experiences with the injustice of the Nazi and Communist systems.
+The European tradition of constitutional justice developed largely after the Second World War, as a natural reaction to the brutal trampling, by Nazi and fascist dictatorships, upon the rule of law and system of democratic values and principles.
+The constitutional judiciary in the Czech Republic is also based upon the same principles and upon similar historical experience with the injustice of the Nazi and Communist regimes.

-The history of the constitutional judiciary in our territory begins shortly after the birth of the Czechoslovak Republic when, pursuant to the Constitutional Charter of 1920, a separate Constitutional Court of Czechoslovakia was established in 1921.
-This seven-member body was formed such that the President of the Republic appointed three Justices, including the Chairman, and a further four were delegated to their office, two from the Supreme Court and two from the Supreme Administrative Court.
-Justices had a ten-year term of office.
-The first group of Justices of the Constitutional Court of the Czechoslovak Republic was appointed on 7 November 1921, Karel Baxa becoming its Chief Justice, and Antonín Bílý (Deputy Chief Justice), Konstantin Petrovič Mačík, Josef Bohuslav, Václav Vlasák, František Vážný and Bedřich Bobek its other Justices.
-After the term of office of the Court‘s first composition had expired, a new contingent of Justices was appointed only in 1938 with Jaroslav Krejčí as its Chief Justice; naturally, it did not hold court during the war period, and at the war’s end its work was not resumed.
-The work of the First Republic’s Constitutional Court is evaluated as being the subject of little interest and not of great significance.
+The history of the constitutional judiciary in our country began shortly after the birth of the Czechoslovak Republic when, pursuant to the Constitutional Charter of 1920, a separate Constitutional Court of Czechoslovakia was established in 1921.
+Three Justices of this seven-member body were appointed by the President of the Republic (including the President of the Court), two Justices were delegated by and from the Supreme Court and two Justices by and from the Supreme Administrative Court.
+The Justices had a ten-year tenure.
+The first group of Justices of the Constitutional Court of the Czechoslovak Republic was appointed on 7 November 1921.
+Among them Karel Baxa (who became the President of the Court), Antonín Bílý (Vice-President), Konstantin Petrovič Mačík, Josef Bohuslav, Václav Vlasák, František Vážný and Bedřich Bobek.
+After the term of office of the Court‘s first members had expired, new Justices were appointed only in 1938 with Jaroslav Krejčí as the President of the Court.
+During the Second World War, the Court did not meet, and after the war its work was not resumed.
+The work and functioning of the First Republic’s Constitutional Court was for a long time a subject of little interest since and it was not considered a topic of great significance.

 The Constitutional Judiciary in the Period of the Communist Regime (1948-1989)

-The constitutions of 1948 and 1960, which reflected the legal situation of the totalitarian state of that time, no longer called for a constitutional court.
-An odd situation came about after the state was federalized in 1968, as the Act on the Czechoslovak Federation (36 KB, PDF) not only envisaged the creation of a constitutional court for the federation, but also of a constitutional court for each national republic.
-None of these courts was ever established, however, even though the unimplemented constitutional directive stayed in effect for more than two decades.
+The Constitutions of 1948 and 1960, which reflected the legal situation of the totalitarian state of that time, no longer called for a constitutional court.
+An odd situation came about after the state was federalized in 1968, as the Act on the Czechoslovak Federation (36 KB, PDF) not only envisaged the creation of a constitutional court for the federation, but also for each of the two republics.
+None of these courts was ever established, however, even though the unimplemented constitutional provision stayed in effect for more than two decades.

 The Constitutional Court of the Czech and Slovak Federal Republic (1991 – 1992)

-It was only after the collapse of the Communist regime that a genuinely-operating Constitutional Court of the Czech and Slovak Federal Republic (ČSFR) was established pursuant to a federal constitutional act (44 KB, PDF) from February, 1991.
-That federal court was a twelve-member body in which each of the Federation’s constituent republics were represented by six Justices, whose term of office was meant to be seven years.
-The Court’s seat was also in Brno.
-Ernest Valko was appointed the Chief Justice of the Constitutional Court of the ČSFR, and Vlastimil Ševčík became its Deputy Chief Justice.
+It was only after the collapse of the Communist regime that the genuinely-operating Constitutional Court of the Czech and Slovak Federal Republic (ČSFR) was established pursuant to a federal Constitutional Act (44 KB, PDF) of February 1991.
+That federal court was a twelve-member body in which each of the federation’s constituent republics were represented by six Justices, whose term of office was meant to be seven years.
+The Court’s seat was the City of Brno.
+Ernest Valko was appointed President of the Constitutional Court of the ČSFR, and Vlastimil Ševčík became its Vice-President.
 The members of Panel I were Justices Marián Posluch, Jiří Malenovský, Ivan Trimaj, Antonín Procházka, and Ján Vošček was its substitute member.
 Panel II comprised Justices Pavel Mates, Peter Kresák, Viera Strážnická, Vojen Güttler, and Zdeněk Kessler was its substitute member.
-Despite its short existence, the Federal Constitutional Court adjudicated more than one thousand matters, and the Constitutional Court of the Czech Republic has, in its work, followed the federal court‘s legal views in a number of its decisions.
+Despite its short existence, the Federal Constitutional Court adjudicated more than one thousand matters, and the Constitutional Court of the Czech Republic has, in its decision-making, followed the Federal Court‘s legal views in a number of cases.

-Following the dissolution of the Czechoslovak federation, the existence of a constitutional court was also provided for in the Constitution of the independent Czech Republic, of 16 December 1992.
-The first Constitutional Court of the Czech Republic began its work on 15 July 1993.
-On that day, Václav Havel, then the President of the Republic, appointed twelve of the fifteen Justices of this Court to a ten-year term of office, consent to their appointment being given at that time by the Assembly of Deputies of the Parliament due to the fact that the Senate did not yet exist.
-This occurred a mere month after the Assembly of Deputies had approved Act No. 182/1993 Sb., on the Constitutional Court, which, with reference to Art.
-88 of the Constitution, governed in particular the organization of this Court and proceedings before it, and designated the city of Brno as the Court’s seat.
+After the dissolution of the Czechoslovak federation, the existence of a constitutional court was also provided for in the Constitution of the independent Czech Republic of 16 December 1992.
+The newly established Constitutional Court of the Czech Republic began its work on 15 July 1993.
+On that day, Václav Havel, the then President of the Republic, appointed twelve of the fifteen Justices of this Court to a ten-year term of office, consent to their appointment being given at that time by the House of Deputies of the Parliament due to the fact that the Senate did not yet exist.
+This occurred a mere month after the House of Deputies had approved Act No. 182/1993 Sb. on the Constitutional Court, which, with reference to Art.
+88 of the Constitution, governed in particular the organization of the Court and proceedings before it, and designated the city of Brno as the Court’s seat.

-Thus, with the appointment of the first twelve Justices of the Constitutional Court, a new era for the constitutional judiciary commenced, moreover in a newly forming state.
+Thus, with the appointment of the first twelve Justices of the Constitutional Court, a new era for the constitutional judiciary commenced, an important time when the new state was still being formed.
 Therefore, it is appropriate to recall the initial composition of the Constitutional Court of the Czech Republic.

-The situation of a full bench did not last long, as on 15 July 2003 the terms of office of Justices Vojtěch Cepl, Vladimír Čermák, Vojen Güttler, Pavel Holländer, Vladimír Jurka, Vladimír Klokočka, Vladimír Paul, and Antonín Procházka expired, as did that of Miloš Holeček, who had been appointed the Chief Justice after the resignation of Zdeněk Kessler.
-A month later (6 August 2003) Vojen Güttler a Pavel Holländer were appointed to a further term of office, Pavel Holländer being also elevated to the position of Deputy Chief Justice.
+The situation of a full bench did not last long, as on 15 July 2003 the tenures of Justices Vojtěch Cepl, Vladimír Čermák, Vojen Güttler, Pavel Holländer, Vladimír Jurka, Vladimír Klokočka, Vladimír Paul, and Antonín Procházka ended, as did that of Miloš Holeček, who had been appointed the President of the Court after the resignation of Zdeněk Kessler.

-In 6 August 2003, the same day as he reappointed Vojen Güttler and Pavel Holländer, the President of the Republic appointed the current Chief Justice of the Constitutional Court, Pavel Rychetský.
-Other departing Justices were gradually replaced in the second half of 2003 by Dagmar Lastovecká (29 August 2003), Jan Musil (27 November 2003) and Jiří Nykodým (17 December 2003); the following year brought the appointments of Stanislav Balík (26 May 2004) and Michaela Židlická (16 June 2004), and the reappointment of Ivana Janů (16 September 2004).
-However, the Court’s bench was still not at full strength, a situation that was aggravated by the departures of further Justices: on 9 November 2003 Eva Zarembová’s term of office expired, as did Pavel Varvařovský’s on 29 March of the following year, and two months later (8 May 2004) Jiří Malenovský resigned as a Justice to become a judge of the Court of Justice of the European Communities in Luxembourg.
-The Constitutional Court attained a full composition only in December of 2005, after Vlasta Formánková was appointed in 5 August 2005 and Vladimír Kůrka was appointed the fifteenth constitutional Justice (15 December 2005).
+On 6 August 2003 the President of the Republic appointed Pavel Rychetský to the position of Justice and President of the Constitutional Court.
+The same day Justices Vojen Güttler and Pavel Holländer were reappointed for another 10-year term (Pavel Holländer simultaneously being given the position of a Vice-President of the Court).
+Other departing Justices were replaced in the second half of 2003, namely by Dagmar Lastovecká (on 29 August 2003), Jan Musil (on 27 November 2003) and Jiří Nykodým (on 17 December 2003).
+The following year brought the appointments of Stanislav Balík (on 26 May 2004) and Michaela Židlická (on 16 June 2004), and the reappointment of Ivana Janů (on 16 September 2004).
+However, the Court’s bench was still not at full strength, and that situation was aggravated by the departures of further Justices: on 9 November 2003 Eva Zarembová’s term of office expired as did Pavel Varvařovský’s on 29 March of the following year.
+Two months later (on 8 May 2004) Jiří Malenovský resigned to become a Judge of the Court of Justice of the European Union in Luxembourg.
+The Constitutional Court attained a full composition only in December 2005, after Vlasta Formánková and Vladimír Kůrka were appointed the fourteenth and fifteenth Justices of the Constitutional Court (on 5 August 2005 and 15 December 2005 respectively).

-Vladimír Kůrka’s appointment brought to an end a turbulent period associated with the periodical rotation of Constitutional Court judges.
-The Constitutional Court was fully staffed and worked under the chairmanship of Pavel Rychetský up to March 20, 2012 when the mandate of Deputy Chair of the Constitutional Court, Eliška Wagnerová, expired.
-Her departure marked the beginning of a new cycle of rotation of Constitutional Court judges which will culminate in particular in the second half of 2013: the terms of office of a further nine Constitutional Court judges will expire by the end of 2013.
+Vladimír Kůrka’s appointment brought an end to a turbulent period associated with the periodical rotation of Constitutional Court Justices.
+The Constitutional Court was fully staffed and worked under the chairmanship of Pavel Rychetský up to March 20, 2012 when mandate of the Vice-President of the Constitutional Court, Eliška Wagnerová, expired.
+Her departure marked the beginning of a new cycle of rotation of the Constitutional Court Justices, which culminated by the end of 2013 when the terms of office of further nine Constitutional Court Justices had expired: František Duchoň’s on 6 June 2012, Jiří Mucha’s on 28 January 2013, Miloslav Výborný’s on 3 June 2013, Pavel Holländer’s on 6 August 2013, Vojen Güttler’s on 6 August 2013, Pavel Rychetský’s on 6 August 2013, Dagmar Lastovecká’s on 29 August 2013, Jan Musil’s on 27 November 2013 and Jiří Nykodým’s on 17 December 2013.